-Thailand’s borders include Laos to the east and northeast, Kampuchea to the east and southeast, Burma/Myanma to the west and northwest, Malaysia to the south and the Andaman Sea and Indian Ocean to the southwest.
+Thailand’s borders include Laos to the east and northeast, Kampuchea to the east and southeast, Burma/Myanma to the west and northwest, Malaysia to the south, and the Andaman Sea and Indian Ocean to the southwest.

 Thailand consists of the mainland and a long peninsula in the south that extends to the Malay Peninsula.
 About 40% of the area is mountainous.
 The rest is flat.
-According to the topography and the climate, Thailand can be divided into 6 large regions
+According to the topography and the climate, Thailand can be divided into 6 large regions.

 The main city for trade and tourism is Chiengmai.
-Other important cities are Lampang, Chiengrai and Lampon.
+Other important cities are Lampang, Chiengrai, and Lampon.
 With the exception of the large city of Chiengmai, the north is sparsely populated.

-Central Thailand is a fertile lowland area, flooded up by Chao Phra Ya river.
-Central Thailand consists of two parts: the upper central region – from the northern border to Nakorn Sawan and the lower central region – from Chainaat, Sing Buri and Lopburi to the Gulf of Thailand).
+Central Thailand is a fertile lowland area flooded by the Chao Phra Ya river.
+Central Thailand consists of two parts: the upper central region (from the northern border to Nakorn Sawan) and the lower central region (from Chainaat, Sing Buri, and Lopburi to the Gulf of Thailand).

 The country’s capital, Bangkok, is located in this region.
-Other important cities are Phitsanulok, Samutprakarn, Nonthaburi, Ayutthaya, Supanburi.
+Other important cities are Phitsanulok, Samutprakarn, Nonthaburi, Ayutthaya, and Supanburi.

-This region borders the East Coast, which is known for its beautiful beaches, such as Pattaya, Rayong and Trat.
+This region borders the East Coast, which is known for its beautiful beaches, such as Pattaya, Rayong, and Trat.

 The north-east consists mainly of the Korat plateau.
 It is about 100 to 200 meters above sea level.
 The northeast is relatively dry and poor in vegetation.

 The south is also mountainous.
-There are many islands in front of the coast lines on the Gulf of Thailand and the Indian Ocean, e.g. Phuket, the largest island of Thailand.
+There are many islands in front of the coast lines in the Gulf of Thailand and the Indian Ocean, e.g., Phuket, the largest island in Thailand.
 Many islands are excellent areas for scuba diving.

 Thailand has a tropical climate with high humidity.
 The average daily temperature in central Thailand is 28 degrees Celsius.
 At night, the temperature rarely drops below 17–20 degrees Celsius.

-You can clearly distinguish three seasons.
+You can clearly distinguish the three seasons.

-The national language of Thailand is Thai or Thai.
+The national language of Thailand is Thai, or Thai.

 A sentence is formed by stringing together several individual words.
-There is no article, no grammatical cases such as nominative or accusative etc. Nouns Verbs, pronouns and adjectives are not inflected.
+There is no article, no grammatical cases such as nominative or accusative etc. Nouns Verbs, pronouns, and adjectives are not inflected.
 A sentence consists of uninflected words that are put together in a certain order.
 This should be illustrated by his example:

-The meaning of time, namely> present> past> and future, is usually differentiated and expressed in Thai by the adverbs of time available in the sentences, whereby all verb forms remain unchanged.
+The meaning of time, namely present, past, and future, is usually differentiated and expressed in Thai by the adverbs of time available in the sentences, whereby all verb forms remain unchanged.

 King Ramkhamhaeng created the first Thai alphabet in 1283, which was based on Mon Khmer and old South Indian characters.
 Real Thai words are mostly monosyllabic.